-Although more information on the writing process for these options will be provided later in this document, rest assured that guidance for the thesis process is provided in the Master's seminar in Social Exclusion.
-Individual guidance is also provided during and after the seminars by the appointed supervisor(s) and the head of the master's programme who is also in charge of the master's seminar.
-We also encourage peer support during the thesis writing process, hence you are recommended to find other thesis writers with whom you can discuss the various phases of thesis writing and share experiences.
-Ultimately, we hope that in reading this guide, you gain some insight into the project you are about to embark on, and that it answers most of your questions!
+Although more information on the writing process for these options will be provided later in this document, rest assured that comprehensive guidance for the thesis process is provided in the Master's seminar on Social Exclusion.
+Individual guidance is also provided during and after the seminars by the appointed supervisor(s) and the head of the master's programme, who is also in charge of the master's seminar.
+We also encourage peer support during the thesis writing process.
+Hence, you are recommended to find other thesis writers to discuss the various phases of thesis writing and share experiences with you.
+Ultimately, we hope that by reading this guide, you gain some insight into the project you are about to embark on and that it answers most of your questions!